 The structure of this message consists of the following parts:

-Withdrawn routes contains IP address prefixes for the routes being withdrawn
+- Withdrawn routes contain IP address prefixes for the routes being withdrawn

-Path attributes contains the properties of the routes: the path origin, preference for the route, the multi-exit discriminator (MED), as well as the information about confederations, communities, aggregation, and route reflection.
+- Path attributes contain the properties of the routes: the path origin, preference for the route, the multi-exit discriminator (MED), as well as the information about confederations, communities, aggregation, and route reflection.

-NRLI (Network Layer Reachability Information) contains the information about the networks which are to be added into the routing table – the IP address of the network and its mask.
+- NRLI (Network Layer Reachability Information) contains the information about the networks which are to be added to the routing table – the IP address of the network and its mask.

 The UPDATE message is transmitted each time one of the routers receives information about the new networks, while the KEEPALIVE message throughout the entire TCP session.

-BGP is most certainly the most complex IP routing protocol currently deployed in the internet.
-The information above is aimed to provide only the basic understanding of how the protocol works.
-For more in depth information please consult our Blog or the Resource Center guides.
+BGP is most certainly the most complex IP routing protocol currently deployed on the internet.
+The information above is aimed to provide only a basic understanding of how the protocol works.
+For more in-depth information please consult our Blog or the Resource Center guides.